Josephine19001/typescript-node-jest-starter/README.md

 This is a simple template to get you started on any typescript Node js project.

+Feel free to fork it and modify as you wish.

 # Below are all the commands needed to get you started.

 | Name       | Description                                         |